Summary

 There are also SEO implications to consider.
 Ensure the core message is in the first 60 characters to avoid losing it when a search engine truncates the headline for the results page.

-Subheads: The Benefit Headline’s Wing Man
+Subheads: The Marketing Headline’s Wing Man

 Each word in your headline should earn its place.
 Finding the balance between brevity and impact can be a challenge.
 This is where the subhead, the benefit headline’s wingman, joins the party.